yanyiwu/blog/index.md

 &raquo; 2020-06-23 00:15

-> If you don't believe me or don't get it, I don't have time to try to convince you, sorry
+> If you do not believe me or do not get it, I do not have time to try to convince you, sorry.

 > -- from Satochi